justinlarson/Web-App-Hacking-Workshop/API.md

 !!
 Make sure WSDLER Extension is installed !!
 1. Intercept first GET request to the endpoint above and send it intruder.
 2. Clear all targeted attack positions.
-3. Add the target position to the end of the url and also add _?wsdl_ to the end.
+3. Add the target position to the url and also add _?wsdl_ after the position.
 ![New Intruder Position](https://github.com/justinlarson/Web-App-Hacking-Workshop/raw/master/img/dvws-new-intruder-position.png)
 4. Add payloads from Seclists repo.
 `/web-app-hacking/SecLists/Discovery/raft-small-files.txt`